islavisual/onlyDates/README.md

 <b>format</b>: This parameter provide the input mask.
 By default is 'd/m/y'.

 <b>addClassIfError</b>: This parameter indicates the class that is must add when is produced a error.
 By default is 'error'.

+<b>autocomplete</b>: This parameter enables / disables the autocomplete capability into date field.
+Your posible values are 'on and 'off'.
+By default, this has not any effect about input field.

 Para más información sobre diseño y desarrollo web visita <a target="_blank"  href="http://www.islavisual.com/articulos/desarrollo_web/">islavisual.com</a>.